alexgomesnet3/docker-email-worker-compose/README.md

 $ docker ps
 ```
 View this aplication at: http://localhost

+View your file of the e-mails in: http://localhost/api

 ### A partial view of the application running in the browser: